doitintl/vpc-flowlogs-recorder/README.md

    - **VPCFlowLogRetentionTimeDays**: How many days to you want to store the logs for the VPCFlowLogs that will be recorded
    - **LambdaLogGroupRetentionTimeDays**: How many days to you want to store the logs for the two Lambdas used in the solution
    - **EmailAddress**: The email of the person that will be notifed after each recording
-   - **NatGatewayIDs**: A comma separated Nat Gateway IDs for the Nat Gateways you want to activate the VPC FLowLogs on
+   - **NatGatewayIDs**: A comma separated NAT Gateway IDs for the NAT Gateways you want to activate the VPC FLowLogs on
    - **SamplingPeriod**: How many seconds do you want the CloudWatch Alarm to sample the metrics (you can use the default value)
    - **EvaluationPeriods**: How many periods of sampling should be evaluated (leave the default unless you have a good reason to change it)
-   - **Threshold**: What is the threshold in bytes that if the traffic through the Nat Gateway exceeds the alarm should be set?
+   - **Threshold**: What is the threshold in bytes that if the traffic through the NAT Gateway exceeds the alarm should be set?
                     Current default is 100MB.
 You can change it as per your use case
    - **DatapointsToAlarm**: How many datapoints with threshold exceeding value should be examined?
                             (Leave the default unless you have your own good reason to change it)